metagenlab/zDB/README.md

 Several options are available and allow you to customize the run.

-By default, the analysis are run in singularity containers, but you can change this by using the ```--conda``` or ```--docker``` flags to have them run in conda environments or docker containers, respectively.
-If singularity is enabled, the containers will have to be downloaded.
-By default, they are stored in the singularity folder of the current directory, but this can be changed using the ```--singularity_dir``` option.
+By default, the analysis are run in apptainer containers, but you can change this by using the ```--conda``` or ```--docker``` flags to have them run in conda environments or docker containers, respectively.
+If apptainer is enabled, the containers will have to be downloaded.
+By default, they are stored in the apptainer folder of the current directory, but this can be changed using the ```--singularity_dir``` option.
 This might be useful if you want to share containers between analyses.

 If the databases were set up, additional analyses can also be enabled with the ```--ko```, ```--cog```, ```--pfam```, ```--vfdb``` and ```--swissprot``` flags.
 The ```--amr``` flag will add annotations of antimicrobial resistance genes (no database needed).
 The directory (by default zdb_ref in the current directory) where the database were installed can be specified with the ```--ref_dir``` option.